The Week-Long Birthday Scavenger Hunt

-While my knowledge of building websites is not great (so I probably don’t understand just how much work they take to build), I was most impressed by this hand-stained, wonderfully illustrated map.
+While my knowledge of building websites is not great (so I probably don’t appreciate how much work it takes to build one), I was particularly impressed by ye olde hand-stained, wonderfully illustrated map.

-Once solved (I’ll let you figure out the words), I started on one of the last (and temporarily most frustrating) clues.
-But hey, who doesn’t know how to count from zero to a million in Tagalog?
+Once solved (I’ll let you figure out the words), I started on one of the last (and temporarily most frustrating) clues — that is, for anyone who doesn’t know how to count from zero to a million in Tagalog.

 Friday — Official Birthday!

-This clue led me to pick up a sweet surprise, although it was not very well executed on the part of Cartem’s Donuts: they had agreed to write the next password on the donuts but at the last minute, just gave me a box of donuts with no letters so Tom (who was very disappointed with them) had to give me the clue.
+This clue led me to pick up a sweet surprise, but it was not very well executed on behalf of Cartem’s Donuts: they had agreed to write the next password on the donuts but at the last minute, just gave me a box of donuts with no letters so Tom (who was very disappointed with them) had to give me the clue.

 The password “Go Nuts” led me to the last and final page of the website:

-Given how small our office is (there’s all of 3 rooms), it shouldn’t have taken me as long as it did to find this thing.
+Given how small the office is (2.5 rooms), it shouldn’t have taken me as long as it did to find it.

-Unfortunately, I didn’t have any of the clues with me (they were all safe at home), so as soon as I got home, I blacked out the bathroom and came out shouting the word, “RUURS!”
-Then YAY, it was time for presents!
+At this point, I didn’t have the clues with me so as soon as I got home, I blacked out the bathroom to reveal the final clue.

 Presents were followed by cocktails and dinner, making it one incredible birthday.